LLMA-dot/Get-Clue/Management/Prince2/Webinars/2023-09-30-Importance-of-people-in-successful-project-management.md

 - Focusing on products allows for EXCHANGING DIFFERENT VIEWS.
 - Product-focused approach facilitates appropriate response to CHANGING NEEDS of the users.
 - Ensures SMOOTH ADOPTION.

 > Establish EFFECTIVE RELATIONSHIPS with user community to ENGAGE USERS at each step of quality planning and control.

-> Use scope and quality tolerances to enable CONSTANT ADAPTATION to the evolving needs and exceptations for a project product.
+> Use scope and quality tolerances to enable CONSTANT ADAPTATION to the evolving needs and expectations for a project product.

 ### Principles 07: Tailor to suit the Project